Elder - Elderflowers and Elderberries

 Elder, black elder, blue elderberry, bore tree, bourtree, common elder, elderberry, elkhorn, sweet elder.

-The name elder comes from the Anglo-Saxon word aeld, which means fire, as young elder branches were used to build up fires by blowing through the hollow stems.
+The name elder comes from the Anglo-Saxon word aeld, which means fire, as young elder branches were used to stoke fires by blowing through the hollow stems.

 Parts Used

-The flowers: dried for tea, extracted in tincture, made into wine, cordials, champagne and jelly.
+The flowers: dried for tea, extracted in tincture, made into wine, syrups, cordials, fritters, champagne and jelly.

-The berries: dried for tea, extracted in tincture, made into syrup, wine, cordials, champagne and jelly.
-Slightly toxic if raw.
+The berries: dried for tea, extracted in tincture, made into syrups, wines, cordials, champagne and jelly.

 Native To